 Ethereum took blockchain networks further by being the first to develop a special type of code called smart contracts that allow people to make agreements using the blockchain’s immutability.

-These smart contracts allowed people to do more with blockchains than record transactions, and formed the building blocks of the decentralised Web3 we see today.
+These smart contracts allowed people to do more with blockchains than record transactions, and formed the building blocks of the decentralized Web3 we see today.

 The Ethereum network has a native coin by the same name, i.e. Ethereum, although it is popularly called Ether.
-The coin is used to pay for transaction fees on the network, and these fees are required for everything from building applications to interacting with them.
+The coin is used to pay for transaction fees on the network when someone will buy or sell Ethereum, and these fees are required for everything from building applications to interacting with them.

 Ether is also used to pay node operators, i.e., the computers that keep the network running.
 Ethereum’s consensus mechanism is called a Proof-of-stake (PoS) mechanism and requires computers to stake (lock up) Ether before being allowed to process transactions.